On $H$-Topological Intersection Graphs: Introduction

 \item \emph{Minimal Separators.} Finally, in Section~\ref{sec:min_sep}, we show that each $H$-graph has $n^{O(\|H\|)}$ minimal separators (Theorem~\ref{thm:min_sep}) and, when $H$ is a cactus, we improve this bound to $O(\|H\|n^2)$ (Theorem~\ref{thm:min_sep_cactus}).
 Thus, by the algorithmic framework of Fomin, Todinca, and Villanger~\cite{FominTV15}, on $H$-graphs, we obtain a large class of problems (including, e.g., feedback vertex set) which can be solved in \cXP-time (parameterized by $\|H\|$) and polynomial time (in both $\|H\|$ and the size of the input graph) when $H$ is a cactus. \end{itemize}

-\heading{Open problems.} Since all the sections are mostly self-contained, instead of includeing a separate section for open problems and conclusions, we decided to include the open problems and possible future research directions in the corresponding sections.
+\heading{Open problems.} Since all the sections are mostly self-contained, instead of including a separate section for open problems and conclusions, we decided to include the open problems and possible future research directions in the corresponding sections.

-\heading{Recent developments.} Subsequent to the publication of the two conference articles~\cite{ChaplickTVZ16,ChaplickZ17} (which this paper includes and extends), there have already been further developments regarding $H$-graphs.
-For example, two manuscripts have recently appeared on ArXiv.org~\cite{FominGR-2017arXiv,JaffkeKT-2017arXiv}.
+\heading{Recent developments.} After the publication of the two conference articles~\cite{ChaplickTVZ16,ChaplickZ17} (which this paper includes and extends), there have already been further developments regarding $H$-graphs~\cite{FominGR-2017arXiv,JaffkeKT-2017arXiv}.
 The results contained in these articles complement and build on our work regarding combinatorial optimization problems.
 For instance, to complement our \cXP-time algorithms for minimum dominating set and maximum independent set, Fomin, Golovach, and Raymond~\cite{FominGR-2017arXiv} show that these problems are \cW{1}-hard, when parameterized by $\|H\|$ and the desired solution size.
 They additionally tighten our result regarding the fixed parameter tractability of the $k$-Clique problem on $H$-graphs by showing that this problem admits a polynomial size kernel in terms of both $\|H\|$ and the solution size.
 Jaffke, Kwon, and Telle~\cite{JaffkeKT-2017arXiv} adapt the \cW{1}-hardness proof from~\cite{FominGR-2017arXiv} for maximum independent set to additionally show that feedback vertex set is also \cW{1}-hard.
+Only recently, the problem of testing isomorphism of $S_d$ graphs was solved in FPT time~\cite{AgaogluH20}.